frohro/arduino-pico/docs/multicore.rst

 int rp2040.fifo.available()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns the number of values available in this core's FIFO.
+Returns the number of values available for this core to read from its FIFO.